 December 23

-Créches from Around the World at the DC Temple Festival of Lights
+Créches from Around the World at the DC Temple Lights

 One of my favorite things about the Festival of Lights is looking at all the Creches and Nativities depicting the birth of Christ from around the world.
 Here are some from years past.
 You can also see many decorated Christmas Trees around the Visitors Center.